-Dr. Bundy is a Professor of Psychology at Eastern Kentucky University and a licensed psychologist.
+Dr. Bundy is a Professor of Psychology in EKU's Psy.D.
+Program and the Developmental Disabilities Specialty Clinic Coordinator.
 Her graduate and post-graduate training specialized in developmental disabilities.
-She interned at the University of North Carolina TEACCH program, a pioneering program in
+She interned at the University of North Carolina TEACCH program,